-The following is a compilation of Department of Education reportable fires in the residence halls which occurred during the 2013, 2014 and 2015 calendar years.
+The following is a compilation of Department of Education reportable fires in the residence halls that occurred during the 2014, 2015 and 2016 calendar years.

-Note that cases of arson would also be reported in the crime section of this document (Page 23).
+Note that cases of arson would also be reported in the crime section of this document (Page 41).